“My Parents Gave My Sister 10K For Her Wedding, But Nothing for Mine”

 Let’s address the deal with your parents first.
 It’s shitty that they would give your sister $10k and not offer you a penny.
 While you aren’t entitled to their money and they’re certainly allowed to spend it however they want, you ARE entitled to feeling hurt and confused and disappointed by the dramatic difference in the way they seem to be treating you and your sister.
 Before more resentment builds up, you need to talk to them about it.
 Unfortunately, your seeming dependence on the money they haven’t offered you to pay for the wedding you cannot afford muddies any argument you might make about this being more about your feelings and about your relationship with them than about the money itself.
 This is very much about the money — maybe even as much as it is about your feelings of being slighted — and it will be hard to separate the two when you talk to them, but you should try.

 Obviously, the best way to frame a conversation around your feelings (instead of your need for $$), is to talk about… your feelings.
-Here’s a simple sample script you can use: “Mom and Dad, as I’ve been planning my wedding, I am reminded of just two years ago when Janine was planning hers.
-Of course, I’m aware that you made a contribution toward her wedding costs that I know meant a lot to her.
-Now that I’m planning a wedding, I’ve been wondering if you would show support to me in the same way, and it hurts that you haven’t since it doesn’t look like you will.
+Here’s a simple sample script you can use: “Mom and Dad, as I’ve been planning my wedding, I’m remembering that just two years ago when Janine was planning hers, you made a contribution toward her wedding costs that I know meant a lot to her.
+Now that I’m planning a wedding, I’ve been wondering if you would show support to me in the same way, and it hurts that it doesn’t look like you will.
 It makes me wonder what about me or my relationship or future marriage is different in your eyes to warrant the different level of support.”

 In a script like this, you really are focusing on your feelings and on your desire for support from your parents.
 It isn’t necessarily about the money, but about the support the money represents.
 Once you deliver this kind of message, you need to let them talk and listen to what they say.
 You may not like what they have to say; it may further hurt your relationship with them than help it.
 And if that’s the case, you’ll have to decide how to navigate your relationship going forward.
 You may wish to not include them in a wedding or to have far less to do with them in the future, especially as you start your own family.